Yonger Bastida: 2020–2021

-In November of 2020, the Iowa State University announced they had recruited Bastida as an international student and a member of the wrestling team.
+In November 2020, the Iowa State University announced they had recruited Bastida as an international student and a member of the wrestling team.

 Bastida earned the varsity spot at 197 pounds when he defeated teammate Cody Fisher by major decision.
 As a freshman, he would record a 4–4 record during regular season, but would not be chosen as a starter for the post-season.

 2021–2022

 Showing notable improvements, Bastida recorded upsets over third and sixth-ranked Jacob Warner and Rocky Elam over the regular season.
 After a fifth-place finish at the Big 12 Championships, Bastida became an All-American with a fifth-place finish at the NCAA National Championships, pulling off multiple upsets and closing up the season with a 25–7 record.

 2022–2023

 Bastida earned the spot at 197 pounds by beating teammate Rowan Udell by major decision.
 After multiple duals during the regular season, Bastida placed sixth at the Big 12 Championships, but was not able to place at the NCAA National Championships, closing up the season with a 18–9 record.